-Dry Creek takes the honor of naming a major street in Sedona.
+Dry Creek takes the honor of naming a significant street in Sedona.
 Trail books usually mention this trail.
-Ironically the best kept secret in Sedona for beautiful solitude is Dry Creek Trail #52.
-No real destination or well know landmarks may be the reason for lack of crowds.
+Ironically the best-kept secret in Sedona for beautiful solitude is Dry Creek Trail #52.
+No real destination or well know landmarks may be the reason for the lack of crowds.
 Lucky you!

 The trail cuts in and out of the creek.
-Just after a half mile (0.7mi) the canyon forks.
-Bear Sign Creek/Trail is to the left and Dry Creek is the right fork.
+Just after a half-mile (0.7mi), the canyon forks.
+Bear Sign Creek/Trail is to the left, and Dry Creek is the right fork.
 Continue on the right.
 Beautiful sandstone ledges run along the sides and make the trail in sections.
 Terraced sandstone ledges fill the creek wall to wall in areas putting you in awe.
 Low canyon walls are steep and close to you.
-Cairns are everywhere but who needs cairns in a narrow corridor.
+Cairns are everywhere, but who needs cairns in a narrow corridor.
 This canyon is too narrow to get lost.
 Just keep going until the going gets tough.
-Take a lunch and enjoy a break on the beautiful red rock.
+Take lunch and enjoy a break on the beautiful red rock.
 Take a friend and enjoy a memorable conversation.
-No big perks here.
+No big perks.
 Only pure beauty and silence on this Arizona gem.

 This trail is an infrequently used trail that has a true remote feel.
 It is shady and can be hiked in summer.
 Begin at the Dry Creek trailhead west of the parking area across a wash.
 The trail immediately enters Wilderness Area and turns right as it meets Dry Creek and follows along this usually dry streambed.
 At .75 miles, there is a junction with Bear Sign Trail.
 Dry Creek Trail continues ahead to the right.
 The trail climbs gradually parallel to the drainage with views of the red rock walls of this rugged canyon.